jbavari/jbavari.github.io/source/_posts/2020-01-04-2020-goals-and-systems.markdown

 * Have listened (audible) to 40 books this year.
 * Have read (physical or kindle) 40 books this year.
+* Have finished writing a book draft for my first book.
+* Writing at least 2 blog posts a month.
 * Have been present and aware as much as I could physically and mentally.
 * Practicing leadership with people I mentor or in the community.
 * Camped 10 different sites with friends and family.